 KID-FRIENDLY REMOULADE DIPPING SAUCE

-- 1 cup mayonnaise (we used the Olive Oil Hellmann’s kind)
+- 1 cup mayonnaise We love this recipe with Hellmann's Olive Oil mayonnaise

 - 1 tsp Worcestershire sauce